N-brown97/Cyber-Playbook/Security Awareness/week 1/Phishing Detective.md

 -   Requests for sensitive info or money.\
 -   Impersonation of authority or companies.

--   We used chatGPT (openAI, 2025)  to generate sample interview question.
+  We used ChatGPT ( OpenAI, 2025) to generate sample interview questions